jayverhoef/MCMCharp/README.md

 print(catch_data)
 print(pup_production)
 ```
-in R.  The scripts below show how to import it and obtain results in the paper.
+The scripts below show how the data were created (but is unnecessary to re-create).

 The data were created from CSV files stored here